ander7agar/laravel-namecheap/README.md

 ```

 ### The provider
-The service provider class is is registered automatically in a Laravel project.
+The service provider class is registered automatically in a Laravel project.

 ### Configuration
 Get your config file